Prita and I in front of Linden’s famous front door

 A delicious spread

 The spacious dining room, with a real dining table

 After breakfast each morning, either Ann or the home’s owner, Mrs. Feltus, provides guests with a tour of the home.
-If you’re not a guest, tours are offered to the public Wednesday through Saturday at 11 A.M. for $15 per person; the tour includes all common areas, plus two bedrooms downstairs that are not rented out to guests.
+For non-guests, the house offers tours to the public Wednesday through Saturday at 11 A.M. for $15 per person.
+The tour includes all common areas, plus two bedrooms downstairs not rented out to guests.
 A note about the furnishings: we were told that many pieces are, indeed, originals from the 19th century.
 Much of the furniture eventually passed down to the Conners’ descendants, at which time they would be removed from the house.
 However, Mrs. Festus has apparently succeeded in buying back several items.